nishs9/nfl-stats-radar/README.md

 ## Current Features
 - Search for any NFL player (QB/RB/WR/TE) who has played since 1999
 - Player profiles with rankings in key statistics
+- Player comparison page
 - Visualizations:
   - Charts showing how a player's stats compare to the rest of the league
   - Percentile sliders for easy visual comparison (similar to Baseball Savant)
-- Season selection to view stats from any year in a player's career

 ## Future Features + Plans
-- Additional types of visualizations along with real-time customization
+- Real-time customizable visualizations
+- Pass + Catch map visualizations for QBs and WRs
-- Player radar charts (i.e. something similar to the attribute radar charts in FIFA)
+- Player radar charts (i.e. something similar to the classic attribute radar charts in FIFA)
+- Integration with a game simulation model

 ## Getting Started